Xanax Overview

 There are dozens — if not hundreds — of other addictive intoxicants that are in widespread use, most of which are divided into one of three categories:

 The latter group has become particularly problematic in recent years as rates of alcohol, opioid, and benzodiazepine addiction have skyrocketed.
-With regard to benzodiazepines, there’s one particular drug that’s become extremely popular among recreational drug users and that drug is called Xanax.
+About benzodiazepines, there’s one particular drug that’s become extremely popular among recreational drug users, and that drug is called Xanax.

 View All Depressants